-STEM Scholars (formerly Bates Science Fellows) are selected in the summer before their first year, and carry this distinction throughout their Bates career.
+STEM Scholars are selected in the summer before their first year, and carry this distinction throughout their Bates career.
 Students may also apply to join the program beginning in their sophomore year.

-First-year students selected as STEM Scholars enroll in EXDS 115 (STEM Scholars I) during the fall semester.
-EXDS 115 is a W1 course that is the equivalent of a first-year seminar and carries one course credit.
-The course instructor serves as the STEM Scholars’ first-year and sophomore advisor.
-During the winter semester they continue in EXDS 116 (STEM Scholars I), a half-credit course that meets once a week.
-Sophomore STEM Scholars take a half-credit course in the fall (EXDS 215, STEM Scholars II) and winter semsters (EXDS 216, STEM Scholars II).
-These courses include discussion and exercises as well as homework.
+First-year students selected as STEM Scholars enroll in the first-year seminar, STEM Scholars I, during the fall semester.
+This first-year seminar is a writing-intensive course that fulfills the W1 requirements and carries one course credit.
+The first-year seminar instructor serves as the STEM Scholars’ first-year and sophomore advisor.
+During the winter semester first-year students continue in the program by enrolling in EXDS 116, STEM Scholars I, a half-credit course that meets once a week.
+Sophomore STEM Scholars take a half-credit course in the fall (EXDS 215, STEM Scholars II) and winter semester (EXDS 216, STEM Scholars II).
+These courses include continued discussion and exercises as well as homework.

 In these courses STEM Scholars:

 - Explore current and enduring questions and quandaries in the sciences, including equity and inclusion in STEM